JoseJgm1/Todo-App/README.md

-Todo-List create with React and Python.
+Todo-List created with React and Python.